Big Creek and Middle Smoky Hill Watersheds

 So now you know you’ve got leaks.
 Today is the perfect time to find those leaks and get them fixed.

-- Replacement of toilets, showerheads, faucets and appliances may be the next step if you still need to reduce your monthly water usage footprint.
-Some communities offer free exchange programs for showerheads and faucets and rebates for toilets and appliances.
+- Replace toilets, showerheads, faucets and appliances if you still need to reduce your monthly water usage footprint.

 To learn more about water leaks, visit EPA’s WaterSense Fix-a-Leak Week homepage.